 In Chrome, click the three-dot “More” icon at the top-right corner, then “More tools -> Clear browsing data.”

 Make sure you select “All time” in the Time range box, then check the “Cookies and other site data” and “Cached images and files” boxes and click “Clear data.”

-Check to see if you can establish a connection to other sites or if it’s only that one site.
-It could be that that particular site is having problems.
+Check whether you can establish a connection to other sites or if it’s only that one site.
+It could be that particular site is having problems.
 If you’re using Wi-Fi, keep in mind that things such as doors, walls, radio frequencies, etc., can interfere with the signal.

-If you’re using a VPN, that could be the reason why you don’t have a stable connection.
-With a VPN (Virtual Private Network) you can go through constant ups and downs with your connection to the Internet.
+If you’re using a VPN, that could be the reason you don’t have a stable connection.
+With a VPN (Virtual Private Network), you can go through constant ups and downs with your connection to the Internet.

 Eliminate Your Computer’s Proxy

 To get rid of the Proxy, open the Run box by pressing the Win and R keys.
 Type

 inetcpl.cpl and press Enter.
 The Internet Properties box should appear.
 Click on the Connections tab followed by LAN settings.